Director, Marks Hall Estate

 The last owner, Thomas Phillips Price, bequeathed his estate to the nation in his will of 1927, to be administered under a Trust, overseen by the director of Kew Gardens.
 He stipulated that the estate should be used for "the advancement of Agriculture, Arboriculture and Forestry for ever".

 In the early 1940s Marks Hall Estate, including the grand Jacobean mansion itself, was requisitioned as a base for WWII fighter and bomber forces, hosting RAF Squadrons and US Air Force Divisions.
 Some of the base infrastructure survives and we are always finding items which will help us describe this important part of the site's history in future.
-Mrs Price had the mansion demolished in 1950.

-I am excited about taking Marks Hall Estate in to the next chapter in its history, find exciting ways to relate its stories and secrets, and develop a very special place where people can experience and learn the value of nature.
+I am excited about taking Marks Hall Estate in to the next chapter in its history, finding exciting ways to relate its stories and secrets, and developing a very special place where people can experience and learn the value of nature.